+52 weeks to 28 December 2024 £m 53 weeks to 30 December 2023 £m

+Audit services:

-53 weeks to 30 December 2023 £m 52 weeks to 24 December 2022 £m Audit services: Fees paid to the Company's auditor for the audit of the Company's annual financial statements (0.3) (0.2) Fees paid to the Company's auditor and their associates for other services to the Group: - the audit of the subsidiary companies pursuant to legislation (1.0) (0.9) Total audit fees (1.3) (1.1) Other services: Audit related assurance services (review of the half-year results) (0.1) (0.1) Total non-audit fees (0.1) (0.1)
+Fees paid to the Company's auditor for the audit of the Company's annual financial statements (0.3) (0.3)

+Fees paid to the Company's auditor and their associates for other services to the Group:

+- the audit of the subsidiary companies pursuant to legislation (1.1) (1.0)

+Total audit fees (1.4) (1.3)

+Other services:

+Audit-related assurance services (0.1) (0.1)

+Non-audit-related assurance services (0.1) -

+Total non-audit fees (0.2) (0.1)

-Details of the Group's policy on the use of auditors for non-audit services, the reasons why the auditor was used rather than another supplier and how the auditor's independence and objectivity were safeguarded, are set out in the Corporate Governance Report.
+Details of the Group's policy on the use of auditors for non-audit services, the reasons why the auditor was used rather than another supplier and how the auditor's independence and objectivity were safeguarded are set out in the Corporate Governance Report.
 No services were provided pursuant to contingent fee arrangements.